 The first step to sandblasting glass using a UV mask film is to choose your artwork wisely.
-UV film like Rayzist's SR300 allows for very fine detail but it also has it's limitations.
-It would be very difficult to sandblast an image of lace or someones hair.
+UV film like Rayzist's SR300 allows for very fine detail but it also has its limitations.
+It would be very difficult to sandblast an image of lace or someone's hair.
 Too fine of detail will wash out during the sandblasting resulting in a blob where the very fine details should be.
-If you look closely on my example photos you can see where the fine lines of the font didn't get etched enough.
+If you look closely at my photos you can see where the fine lines of the font didn't get etched enough.
 The font I was using was super fine and I had to change to a bold font with wider lines on the next mug.

 2. Edit Your Artwork

-Once you have a design, image, logo, or text you should now edit so it will fit within the space of one side of the mug.
+Once you have a design, image, logo, or text you should now edit it so it will fit within the space of one side of the mug.
 Measure the mug and decide where you want the image to be etched.
-Use a pencil or marker and draw the outline onto the mugs surface.
+Use a pencil or marker and draw the outline on the surface of the mug.
 This will give you an estimation of where the image should be positioned and the dimensions you want to print it.

 3. Print Onto Clear Film

 I bought overhead projector film from an office supply store to print my artwork onto.
-This allows my inkjet printer to give a strong contrasting black and clear picture.
-The black portion of the artwork should be printed as dark as possible.
+This allows my inkjet printer to give a strongly contrasting black and clear picture.
+The black portion of the artwork should be printed as darkly as possible.
 Adjust your printer settings to only print black and white with no color.

 4. Expose the Film

-Place the blue film down first with shiny side facing away from the UV bulb.
-Then lay the artwork with the ink side facing towards the blue film.
-This part gets a little confusing but the worse thing that can happen is that your image will be exposed backwards.
+Place the blue film down first with the shiny side facing away from the UV bulb.
+Then lay the artwork with the ink side facing toward the blue film.
+This part gets a little confusing but the worst thing that can happen is that your image will be exposed backward.

 - Blue film - dull side touching artwork